 **This post contains affiliate links**

-I think being overweight and pregnant can be tough for a lot of women.
+I think being plus-size and pregnant can be tough for a lot of women.
 Not only are you worried about the health of your baby, but you are also consumed with thoughts about gaining weight.
 However, I’m here to tell you that being overweight and pregnant can be a joyous experience.
 In fact, pregnancy is the perfect time to get healthy.
 I have found that when you keep your weight in check during pregnancy it puts less pressure on post pregnancy.
 You’ll be less likely to have a lot of pregnancy weight to lose.
-I wish I had know during my first pregnancy.
+I wish I had known during my first pregnancy.

 My plus size pregnancies